rmjarvis/TreeCorr/docs/field.rst

 ======

-The `Field` class and its subclasses repackage the information from a `Catalog` into a ball tree data structure, allowing for fast calcaulation of the correlation functions.
+The `Field` class and its subclasses repackage the information from a `Catalog` into a ball tree data structure, allowing for fast calculation of the correlation functions.

 There are several kinds of `Field` classes.

-    - `Field` itself is an abstract base class of the other kinds of fields, and has a few methods that are available for all `Field` types.
+    - `Field` itself is an abstract base class for the other field types and has a few methods available for all `Field` types.

     - `NField` holds counts of objects and is used for correlations with an N in the name, including `NNCorrelation`, `NGCorrelation`, `NKCorrelation`, and `NNNCorrelation`.